-When the simulator is run on this model, the simulator generates a random number and selects the appropriate branch.
-Note from the resulting timeline (Figure 35) that First Function executed each time the simulator looped through the Iterate.
-Since First Function has three exit branches, the Functions performed following First Function will be dependent on the random number generator used by the simulator.
-In the first iteration, First Function exits by Good Application (resulting in the execution of Next Function).
-In the second iteration, First Functions exits by Bad Application (resulting in the execution of Fix Application).
+When the Simulator is run on this model, the Simulator generates a random number and selects the appropriate branch.
+Note from the resulting timeline (Figure 35) that First Function executed each time the Simulator looped through the Iterate.
+Since First Function has three exit branches, the Functions performed following First Function will be dependent on the random number generator used by the Simulator.
+In the first iteration, First Function exits by Good Application (resulting in the execution of Fix Application).
 In the third iteration, First Function also exits by Good Application.
-Note in all three cases, Second Function awaits the trigger output from First Function before beginning execution.
+Note in all three cases,

+Second Function awaits the triggering Item output from First Function before beginning execution.
 If we reset and run again, our results will vary since we are using a random number generator to select the exit branch.